 One of the biggest concerns that I deal with from borrowers that are either refinancing or purchasing their home is money being collected for their escrow account.
 I wanted to take a minute to explain how your escrow account works.

 Simply put, an escrow account is a separate account that is attached to your mortgage that holds funds that are paid out for property tax and homeowners insurance.
 There are regulations in place that require the mortgagee (lender) and/or servicer of the loan to reconcile the account each year to make sure:

 - They are not over-collecting each month.

-- Collecting enough each month to pay the annual homeowners insurance and property tax payment.
+- Collecting enough monthly to pay the annual homeowners insurance and property taxes.

 - They they are not retaining excess of what is required.